jymchng/fastapi-shield/README.md

 FastAPI Shield uses a layered decorator pattern to apply security checks:

-1. **Define Shields**: Create functions decorated with `@shield` that validate authentication or authorization
+1. **Define Shields**: Create functions decorated with `@shield` that blocks or passes requests after evaluating the guard function of the shield
 2. **Stack Shields**: Apply multiple shields to endpoints in the desired order
-3. **Access Protected Resources**: Use `ShieldedDepends` to access data from successful shields
+3. **Access Protected Resources**: Use `ShieldedDepends` to access data from successful shields and retrieve dependencies
 4. **Handle Failures**: Customize error responses when shield validation fails

 Each shield acts as an independent layer of security that can:
 - Allow the request to continue when it passes validation (returns a value)
-- Block the request when validation fails (returns None)
+- Block the request when validation fails (returns `None`)
-- Pass state to dependent shields (via ShieldedDepends)
+- Pass state to dependent shields (via `ShieldedDepends`)

 ## Development